-Premiering in the Spring of 2021, composer Costas Dafnis creates a new musical work that explores the concept of made versus born.
+Composer Costas Dafnis creates a new musical work that explores the concept of made versus born.
 Natural and processed sounds come crashing together to conjure an image of Talos, the tale of the first robot.
-The 30-minute work for chamber ensemble highlights the ghostplate, a novel metallic instrument he built himself and is designed by Bay Area improviser Tom Nunn.
+The 30-minute work for chamber ensemble highlights the ghostplate, a novel metallic instrument he built and designed with Bay Area improviser Tom Nunn.
 Its sonic palette — atmospheric, echoing, wispy, and metallic — sounds remarkably electronic for an acoustic instrument.
 The ghostplate creates a soundscape that is at once familiar and extraordinary.